Valentin387/VGCC_backend/README.md

    for that, use the endpoints
    /calendar/authorize and
    /calendar/get-calendar-events
    it needs the start and end dates, use a calendr input.
-W  atch out the format 2023-03-15T00:00:00Z
+Watch out the format 2023-03-15T00:00:00Z

 4. Option for resetting all the application context. for that, use the endpoints